-Norma Strait has built a strong and quiet relationship with her husband, “The King of Country,” George Strait.
-The duo have navigated rough terrain and created a beautiful family, making them a role model for a solid marriage in the music industry.
+Norma Strait has built a strong and quiet relationship with her husband, "The King of Country," George Strait.
+The duo has navigated rough terrain and created a beautiful family, making them a role model for a solid marriage in the music industry.

 Finding Each Other (Again)

 Norma grew up in Pearsall, Texas in Frio Country, southwest of San Antonio and attended high school with George.
 The two could have easily become high school sweethearts who drifted apart.
 Luckily, George had an epiphany that he was missing out on the woman of his dreams, and Norma had the heart to welcome him back into her life.

 "Norma was the first girl I ever loved," Strait said.
 "We knew each other forever, growing up in a small town.
 I never really even thought anything about her, but then one day I asked her out and we went on a date.
 We didn't see each other for a long time after that.
 Then one day, I thought, 'I'm missing the boat here,' and we started dating again."

 An Elopement Leading to a New Life and Children

 Since they couldn't wait to start their lives together, Norma and George eloped in Mexico on Dec.
 4, 1971, around the age of 19.
 In order not to throw tradition to the wind, the two had a formal ceremony in a church in Pearsall a couple of weeks later.

 Shortly after they married, George enrolled in the United States Army and was whisked away to Schofield Barracks in Hawaii with Norma by his side.
 While in Hawaii, George started a successful U.S. Army band called Rambling Country, beginning his career as a country music singer.
 Norma stayed busy and gave birth to their first child, Jenifer on Oct.
 6, 1972.
 Their son, George "Bubba" Strait Jr., followed in 1981.